solaranamnesis/jahreshefte-des-vereins-fur-vaterlandische-naturkunde-in-wurttemberg/README.md

 # Jahreshefte des Vereins für vaterländische Naturkunde in Württemberg

+# Annual Bulletin of the Association for National Natural History in Württemberg

-Public domain works from The Annual Bulletin of the Association for National Natural History in Württemberg
+Public domain works from the Annual Bulletin of the Association for National Natural History in Württemberg

 ## 1874